 Where is your studio located?

 My studio is in midtown Manhattan at 850 Seventh Avenue, Suite 804, between 54th & 55th Streets.
-It's around the corner from the David Letterman Show, and a block away from Carnegie Hall, and close to Central Park.
+It's a block away from Carnegie Hall, and close to Central Park.

 Who are your students?